-The affiliate commerce system and method of the present resource-visitors.
-Such website owners began to sell the 60 invention represents a new paradigm of co-marketing on the Internet.
+The affiliate commerce system and method of the present invention represents a new paradigm of co-marketing on the Internet.
 Not only does the present invention provide its Hosts with the added value and incremental revenues of traditional affiliate programs, but the company also enables Hosts to control the customer experience before, during, and after the purchase transaction.
 At the same time, Merchants receive the same benefits as with older affiliate programs, i.e., increased marketing potential, incremental sales, and new customer relationships, but without the restrictive limitations of affiliate programs-the loss of hard-won visitor traffic.